amar1323/GamesJS/README.md

 Done:
 =====
-1. spriteAnimation : in this project, we take a 2D image containing different states of a dog caracter, then we create different animation.
+1. spriteAnimation : in this project, we take a 2D image containing different states of a dog character, then we create different animation.